 What if I don’t have an accepted ID?

 You’ll need to undergo manual verification via a support ticket.
 You can either call 2882 or file a ticket on the help support site, or in the Help Center in your app.
-You can now track your tickets from within the GCash app.
-You can also go to any Villarica branch to fill out the verification form.
+They will likely ask you for an alternative ID.
+You can also go to any Villarica branch to fill out the verification form as an alternative.

-What do I do if my SIM Card got lost?
+What do I do if my SIM Card gets lost?

 You should report your account first to GCash to lock it down and secure it.
 Then you need to replace the SIM card with the provider.
 Once you have your replacement SIM card, you can then contact support and unlock your account.